 By statute, the Governor appoints members of the Hawai'i Teacher Standards Board (HTSB) from a list of qualified nominees submitted by departments, agencies, representative constituent organizations, and current members of the Board.
-The seventeen-member Board is composed of not less than six licensed classroom teachers regularly engaged in teaching at the time of their appointment; three educational officers employed at the time of their appointment; the Chair of the Board of Education or designee; the State Superintendent or designee; the Dean of the University of Hawai'i College of Education or designee chosen from the Teacher Education Coordinating Committee; a representative of the independent schools; and two public representatives.
-Statute changes in 2014 required one teacher representative to be a charter school teacher.
-In 2018, additional statute changes added the Chairperson of the Native Hawaiian Education Council or designee, and a non-voting student teacher member, selected on a rotating basis from the University of Hawaii System educator preparation programs.
-The HTSB gratefully acknowledges the Governor and Senate Education Committee for nominating and confirming these members to fill the Board.
+The seventeen-member Board is composed of not less than six licensed classroom teachers regularly engaged in teaching at the time of their appointment; three educational officers employed at the time of their appointment; the Chair of the Board of Education or designee; the Hawai'i Department of Education Superintendent or designee; the Dean of the University of Hawai'i (UH) at Mānoa College of Education or designee chosen from the Teacher Education Coordinating Committee; a representative of the Hawai'i Association of Independent Schools (HAIS); and two public representatives.
+Statute changes in 2014 required one teacher representative to be a Hawai'i State Public Charter School teacher.
+In 2018, additional statute changes added the Chairperson of the Native Hawaiian Education Council or designee, and a nonvoting teacher candidate member, selected on a rotating basis from the University of Hawai'i System educator preparation programs.
+HTSB gratefully acknowledges the Governor and Senate Education Committee for nominating and confirming these members to fill the Board.